The Schroder 1905 Trust

 • Religious activities, particularly supporting German Protestant churches

-• Organizations providing services to the German community in the UK
+• Organisations providing services to the German community in the UK

 What They Don't Fund

 The trust exclusively focuses on beneficiaries of German nationality, origin, or descent.
-Organizations or individuals outside this demographic focus would not be eligible for support.
+Organisations or individuals outside this demographic focus would not be eligible for support.

 Helpful Hinchilla